ucsb-cs156/ucsb-cs156.github.io/topics/spring_react/spring_react_testing_pyramid.md

 </dependency>
 ```

 The next thing to add is an additional plugin, `maven-surefire-plugin` which enables us to use the command `mvn failsafe:integration-test` which runs all of our integration and end-to-end tests.
-Some projects may already have this plugin added, please use the following if possible.
+Some projects may already have this plugin added, please use the following/latest version if possible.

 ```
 <!-- This fixes a problem as explained in this SO article: